nmshd/connector/README_dev.md

     ```

-6. replace ... in the config with real values
+7. replace ... in the config with real values
-7. start the connector using `CUSTOM_CONFIG_LOCATION=./local.config.json node dist/start.js`
+8. start the connector using `nmshd-connector start --config ./local.config.json`

 It's now possible to access the connector on port 8080.
 Validating this is possible by accessing `http://localhost:8080/docs/swagger` in the browser.